 To better distinguish between dashboard items, you can rename them.

 In the Item hierarchy area of the Layout pane, right-click an item, and choose Rename Dashboard Item.
 On the dashboard itself, this command is also available from the drop-down menu for each object.

-Padding lets you precisely space items on dashboard, while borders and background colors let you visually highlight them.
-Inner padding sets the spacing between item contents and the perimeter of the border and background color; outer padding provides additional spacing beyond the border and background color.
+Padding lets you precisely space items on the dashboard, while borders and background colors let you visually highlight them.
+Inner padding sets the spacing between item contents and the perimeter of the border and background color; outer padding provides more spacing beyond the border and background color.

 Note: If you can't change the border or background color for a particular dashboard item, change its formatting at the worksheet level.